devall-org/ash_default_sort/README.md

 # AshDefaultSort

-Configure a default sort to apply when a read action has no sort.
+Configure a default sort to apply when a read action or a has_many relationship has no sort.

 ## Installation